 Functionality

-Please note that HQS Noise Mapper is intented to be used in conjunction with other quantum computing libraries by HQS Quantum Simulations GmbH, especially the open source libraries qoqo and struqture.
+Please note that HQS Noise Mapper is intended to be used in conjunction with other quantum computing libraries by HQS Quantum Simulations GmbH, especially the open source libraries qoqo and struqture.

-• noisy_algorithm_model which returns the full noisy algorithm model including coherent terms.
-It takes as input the annotated circuit of one Trotter step, the original Hamiltonian and the Trotter time-step.
+, which returns the full noisy algorithm model including coherent terms.
+It takes as input the annotated circuit of one Trotter step, the original Hamiltonian and the Trotter time step.noisy_algorithm_model_pure_noise

-• noisy_algorithm_model_pure_noise also provides noise-mapping functionality but only returns the effective noise part of the noisy algorithm model.
+also provides noise-mapping functionality but returns only the effective noise part of the noisy algorithm model.
 It does not require the Hamiltonian as input.

 Overview